home-assistant/home-assistant.io/source/_components/rpi_pfio.markdown

   - /components/switch.rpi_pfio/
 ---

-The `rpi_pfio` component is the base for all related [PiFace Digital I/O (PFIO)](http://www.piface.org.uk/) platforms in Home Assistant.
-There is no setup needed for the component itself; for the platforms, please check their corresponding pages.
+The `rpi_pfio` integration is the base for all related [PiFace Digital I/O (PFIO)](http://www.piface.org.uk/) platforms in Home Assistant.
+There is no setup needed for the integration itself; for the platforms, please check their corresponding pages.

 There is currently support for the following device types within Home Assistant: